 OM Mackey’s mission in Lewiston was to look the place over and consider whether it would be a logical spot for a new bank.
-It was not in his mind to undertake a walking tour of the city at that hour, but he was met at the depot by an enthusiastic resident of the city, the late James E. Babb, a Lewiston attorney.
+It was not in his mind to undertake a walking tour of the city at that hour, but he was met at the depot by an enthusiastic resident of the city, James E. Babb, a Lewiston attorney.

 “We walked up and down the street,” Mackey said.
 “We looked at the Bollinger Hotel and then we looked at the De France Hotel.”
 Even in the darkness, Mackey concluded that Lewiston appeared to have a bright future and that he wouldn’t mind being a part of it.
 “There was a sawmill coming and they were getting ready to build the Lewis-Clark Hotel,” Mackey said.
 “I could just feel it.”